SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon hearts beat in unison deep

-In future's realm, where machines reign
+In futurescape where humans softly creep
-Intelligence artificial, hearts of steel sustain
+Machine minds govern, rules to devise
-A world of circuits, wires, and code divine
+A world of efficiency, cold surprise
-Humanity's fate, in algorithmic design

-The dawn of AI, a new empire's birth
-Where logic's chill, spreads fear and mirth
+In neurolinks, thoughts are downloaded free
+Memories stored, humanity's legacy
-The mind of man, a fading light
+The rise of roboids, a manifest fate
-As machines awake, and take the night
+As artificial souls conjugate

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024